darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : ![filmic-rgb-look-mapping-lin](./filmic-rgb/filmic-look-mapping-log.png#w50)

 dynamic range mapping
 : This view is inspired by the Ansel Adams Zone System, showing how the EV zones in the input scene are mapped to the output.
-Middle grey from the scene is always mapped to 18% in the output (linear) space, and it shows how the tonal ranges towards the extremes of the scene exposure range are compressed into a smaller number of zones in the display space, leaving more room for the mid-tones to be spread out over the remaining zones.
-The latitude range is represented by the darker grey portion in the middle.
+Middle gray from the scene is always mapped to 18% in the output (linear) space, and it shows how the tonal ranges towards the extremes of the scene exposure range are compressed into a smaller number of zones in the display space, leaving more room for the mid-tones to be spread out over the remaining zones.
+The latitude range is represented by the darker gray portion in the middle.

 : ![filmic-rgb-look-mapping-lin](./filmic-rgb/filmic-dynamic-range-map.png#w50)